 Different taxation rules apply to distributions from inherited IRAs if you were married to the decedent.
 As a late individual’s spouse, you have three options when you inherit an IRA:

 - Designate yourself as the beneficiary of the IRA.

 - Roll it over into a traditional IRA or another qualified plan.

-If the decedent invested in a Roth IRA, there are specific rules about distributions, too.
-Because inheriting an IRA can be tricky tax-wise, consider seeking a professional’s advice regarding your best option.
+In the event that the decedent invested in a Roth IRA, there are specific rules about distributions, too.
+Because inheriting an IRA can be tricky tax-wise, consider getting a tax professional’s advice regarding your best option.

 Prevent Tax Identity Theft of a Deceased Relative

 Criminals often try to steal a decedent’s identity.
 “The risks are real — deceased persons’ identities are stolen every year,” said Oswalt.
 “Many death records are public, and many thieves use that information to their advantage.”